harness/developer-hub/docs/internal-developer-portal/plugins/available-plugins/grafana.md

 ### Delegate proxy

-If your Grafana instance is self-hosted or has an IP address allowlist, include the base URL `grafana.mycompany.com` in the delegate proxy section.
 If your Grafana instance is hosted on a public cloud and can be accessed directly using a token, skip this section.

-After adding the host, you can select one or more delegates that have access to the host.
+If your Grafana instance is self-hosted or has an IP address allowlist, include the base URL `grafana.mycompany.com` in the delegate proxy section.

 :::note